Argentine Civil Wars: Secession of Buenos Aires

 The central figure in the overthrow of Rosas, Entre Ríos Governor Justo José de Urquiza, failed to secure Buenos Aires' ratification of the 1852 San Nicolás Agreement for a new constitution.
-Following this, Buenos Aires Unitarians launched the Revolution of 11 September 1852, and the State of Buenos Aires was declared.
-The secessionist state rejected the 1853 Constitution of Argentina and promulgated its own the following year.
+Following this, Buenos Aires Unitarians launched the Revolution of 11 September 1852 and the State of Buenos Aires was declared, with this secessionist state rejecting the 1853 Constitution of Argentina and promulgating its own the following year.
 The most contentious issue remained the Buenos Aires Customs, which remained under the control of the city government and was the chief source of public revenue.
-Nations with which the Confederation maintained foreign relations, moreover, kept all embassies in Buenos Aires (rather than in the capital, Paraná).
+Moreover, nations with which the Confederation maintained foreign relations kept their embassies in Buenos Aires rather than in the capital Paraná.

 Justo José de Urquiza's 1852 overthrow of Rosas fanned Buenos Aires secessionists.

 Bartolomé Mitre wrested concessions toward Buenos Aires and became a staunch defender of national unity.

-The State of Buenos Aires was also bolstered by its numerous alliances in the hinterland, including that of Santiago del Estero Province (led by Manuel Taboada), as well as among powerful Unitarian Party governors in Salta, Corrientes, Tucumán, and San Juan.
+The State of Buenos Aires was also bolstered by its numerous alliances in the hinterland, including that with Santiago del Estero Province (led by Manuel Taboada), as well as with powerful Unitarian Party governors in Salta, Corrientes, Tucumán, and San Juan.
 The 1858 assassination of San Juan's Federalist governor, Nazario Benavídez, by Unitarians inflamed tensions between the Confederation and the State of Buenos Aires.
-Tensions rose further when a free trade agreement between the chief Confederate port (the Port of Rosario) and the Port of Montevideoundermined Buenos Aires' trade.
-The election of the intransigent Valentín Alsina further exacerbated disputes, which culminated in the Battle of Cepeda (1859).
+Tensions rose further when a free trade agreement between the chief Confederate Port of Rosario and the Port of Montevideo undermined Buenos Aires' trade.
+The election of the intransigent Valentín Alsina further exacerbated disputes, which culminated in the Battle of Cepeda (1859), where Buenos Aires forces led by General Bartolomé Mitre were defeated by those led by the President of Argentina, Justo José de Urquiza.

-Buenos Aires forces, led by General Bartolomé Mitre, were defeated by those led by the President of Argentina, Justo José de Urquiza.
-Ordered to subjugate Buenos Aires separatists by force, Urquiza instead invited the defeated to a round of negotiations, and secured the Pact of San José de Flores, which provided for a number of constitutional amendments and led to other concessions, including an extension on the province's customs house concession and measures benefiting the Bank of the Province of Buenos Aires, whose currency was authorized for use as legal tender at the customs house (thereby controlling much of the nation's foreign trade).
+Ordered to subjugate Buenos Aires separatists by force, Urquiza instead invited the defeated to a round of negotiations and secured the Pact of San José de Flores, which provided for several constitutional amendments and led to other concessions.
+These included an extension of the province's customs house concession as well as measures benefiting the Bank of the Province of Buenos Aires, whose currency was authorized for use as legal tender at the customs house, thereby enabling the bank to control much of the nation's foreign trade.

-Mitre ultimately abrogated the Pact of San José, a decision that lead to the renewal of civil war.
-These hostilities culminated in the 1861 Battle of Pavón and the victory on the part of Mitre and Buenos Aires over Urquiza's national forces.
+Mitre ultimately abrogated the Pact of San José de Flores, a decision that led to the renewal of civil war.
+These hostilities culminated in the 1861 Battle of Pavón, where Mitre and Buenos Aires' victory over Urquiza's national forces resulted in Mitre's forces capturing more than half of the interior provinces and replacing their Federalist governments with Unitarians.
 President Santiago Derqui, who had been backed by Urquiza, resigned on 4 November 1861.
-Mitre's forces captured more than half of the interior provinces and replaced their Federalist governments with Unitarians.
-Mitre, who, despite victory, reaffirmed his commitment to the 1860 constitutional amendments, was elected the republic's first president in 1862.
+Despite his victory over the Federalists, Mitre reaffirmed his commitment to the 1860 constitutional amendments and was elected the republic's first president in 1862.